-Sierra Nevada Research Station
+Sierra Nevada Immersion Course

+UC Merced’s Yosemite Field Station and UC Santa Barbara’s Valentine Reserve will host this field course based in and around Yosemite National Park.
+These two field stations are part of the larger UC Natural Reserve System, consisting of 39 natural reserves across California.
+The mission of the Natural Reserve System is to contribute to the understanding and wise stewardship of the Earth and its natural systems by supporting university-level teaching, research, and public service at protected natural areas throughout California.
 This course is taught in partnership with the Yosemite Conservancy.
 The Yosemite Conservancy helps provide for Yosemite’s future.
 Their mission is to inspire people to support projects and programs that preserve and protect Yosemite National Park’s resources and enrich the visitor experience.

 Upon completing certification requirements, participants are eligible for four academic credits through UC Davis Extension for an additional nominal fee.

-Students need to purchase a nature journal.
-The course text: The California Naturalist Handbook is included in the course fee.
+Course Textbook and Other Required Materials: The course text, The California Naturalist Handbook and a nature journal are included in the course fee.